martinbaumgaertner/website/content/publication/baumgartner-cash-2019/index.md

 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ["3"]
+publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
 publication: ""
 publication_short: ""

-abstract: "In this paper we distinguish the responses of conventional and unconventional monetary policy measures on macroeconomic variables, using a high frequency data set which measures the impact of the ECB's monetary policy decisions.
-For the period 2002:01 to 2019:06 we show that unconventional and conventional monetary policy measures differ considerably with respect to inflation.
-While conventional measures show the expected response, i.e. an interest rate cut increases inflation and vice versa, unconventional measure appear to have no significant influence.
-But this holds not for QE, which is found to have similar influence on inflation as conventional interest rate changes."
+abstract: "We distinguish the announcement effects of con-ventional  and  unconventional  monetary  policy measures on macroeconomic variables using a high‐frequency data set that measures the impact of the European Central Bank's monetary policy decisions.
+For the period 2002 to 2019, we show that conventional and unconventional monetary policy measures  differ  considerably  in  their  impact  on inflation.
+While conventional measures show the expected response, that is, an interest rate cut increases inflation, unconventional measures appear to generally have no significant influence.
+However, this does not hold for quantitative easing, which is found to have a similar influence on inflation as the conventional interest rate changes."

 # Summary.
 An optional shortened abstract.
 summary: ""